lunartechfreek/neon-beats-academy/README.md

 I chose to use Orbitron for all of the headers and titles because I felt that it had a very retro and robotic feel to it which relates to the neon theme I have chosen.

 I chose Roboto Mono to compliment it because it naturally compliments Orbitron due to its quite robotic and box like nature.

+## User Stories

+### Site User

+- As a site user I can easily view products so that I can choose which ones to buy.

+- As a site user I can see further details of a product so that I can decide if it is the right product for me.

+- As a site user I can find information about the site and so that I can understand what services the site offers.

+- As a site user I would like to contact the site owner so that they can answer any queries I have.

+- As a site user I can add items to my basket so that they are saved while I continue shopping.

+- As a site user I can create an account and login so that I can have a personal account and order items.

+- As a site user I can securely enter my credit card details so that I can securely purchase a product.

+- As a site user I can view my order confirmation so I can make sure that I have not made any mistakes.

+- As a site user I would like to receive an order confirmation email of what I’ve ordered so that I can have a record of the order.

+- As a site user I can receive email confirmation after registering so that I can know my account was successfully created.

+- As a site user I can receive email confirmation after subscribing so that I know I am successfully signed up to the newsletter.

+- As a site user I can view specific tiers of courses so that i can easily find courses suitable to my skill level.

+- As a site user i can read frequently asked questions from other users so that i can find potential answers to my questions with ease.

+- As a site user I can easily navigate back to the main site if an error message appears so that I can continue shopping.

+- As a site user I can subscribe to a newsletter so that i can stay up to date with new courses.

+- As a site site user I can leave comments product so that I can ask the site owner a question or tell others what I thought of it.

+- As a site user I can search for products throughout the site so that I can find a specific product easily.

+### Returning Site User

+- As a returning site user I can change password so that I can keep my account up to date.

+- As a site user when logged I can have a user profile so that I can change my details.

+- As a site user when logged in I can view my order history so that I can see what I have ordered

+- As a returning site user when logged in I can edit my name and email address on the profile page so that I can keep my account up to date.

+### Guest Site User

+- As a guest user I would like to browse products without needing to register so that I can shop freely before deciding to create an account.

+### Site Owner

+- As a site owner I can add products to the site so that I can give my customers access to new products.

+- As a site owner I can edit a product so that I can keep the details up to date or adjust the price.

+- As a site owner I can delete a product so that I can remove items that are no longer available.

+- As a site owner I can log in to the admin panel so that I can view orders.

+- As a site owner I can log in to the admin panel so that I can check messages from site users.

+- As a site owner I can change the about text so that I can keep users updated with any relevant information.

+- As a site owner I can manage products in the admin panel so that i have full control of them in one place.

+- As a site owner I can dynamically create pages for courses so I can avoid the page being too cluttered.

+- As a site owner I can make sure the users order is processed even if checkout is interrupted so that the user still receives their order.
 ### Existing Features

 | Feature | Notes | Screenshot |